Approaches I integrate

 A way of working, not a menu of techniques

 I draw on a number of approaches in my work, but not as separate tracks of therapy.
-I integrate them where they genuinely fit the person, the timing, and the process.
+They are integrated carefully, where they genuinely fit the person, the timing, and the process.

 The therapeutic relationship